 “We’ve always been so lucky to work with an incredible crew at the Ducks, from our staff through to our suppliers,” Robertson says.
 “We couldn’t think of a better way to celebrate 10 years than bringing those people back together.”

 Alongside the dinner, the Ducks will also bring back their 2010 Bronte opening menu for one week only, treating guests to a time capsule dining experience between September 21-27.
-The menu will span breakfast, lunch and dinner, with menu highlights including their crowd favourite bacon and egg roll made with organic eggs, pimento salsa and hollandaise sauce; calamari with smoked corn, dashi jelly and chawanmushi custard; twice-cooked chilli jam duck with spicy Chinese broccolini and herb salad; as well as smoked potato ice cream with chocolate cookie and dessert lime granita.
+The menu will span breakfast, lunch and dinner.
+Menu highlights include their crowd favourite bacon and egg roll made with organic eggs, pimento salsa and hollandaise sauce; calamari with smoked corn, dashi jelly and chawanmushi custard; twice-cooked chilli jam duck with spicy Chinese broccolini and herb salad; as well as smoked potato ice cream with chocolate cookie and dessert lime granita.
 Guests dining Friday and Saturday evening will also enjoy a complimentary glass of Cape Jaffa sparkling to celebrate a decade at Bronte.

-Three Blue Ducks 10 year anniversary dinner will be held at the Rosebery venue on Wednesday, September 23.
-Bookings can be made by phone on (02) 9389 0010 or email email@example.com.
+Three Blue Ducks 10-year anniversary dinner will be held at the Rosebery venue on Wednesday, September 23.
+Bookings can be made by phone at (02) 9389 0010 or email firstname.lastname@example.org.
 Three Blue Ducks time capsule menu will be available at the Bronte venue from September 21-27.
 Bookings can be made by phone on (02) 9389 0010, with walk-ins welcome.
 For about Three Blue Ducks, head to the website.